anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Spectacular achievement is always preceded by unspectacular preparation.
+Quote: Love is the attempt to form a friendship inspired by beauty.

-By: Robert Schuller
+By: Cicero